CryptoFi-LLC/investifi-backend-coding-challenge/README.md

 ## Contact

-If you have any questions or need clarification about the challenge, feel free to reach out to us at [alex@cryptofi.tech](mailto:alex@cryptofi.tech).
+If you have any questions or need clarification about the challenge, feel free to reach out to us at [alex@investifi.co](mailto:alex@investifi.co).

 Good luck and we are excited to see what you come up with!